 The Gran Turismo World Series Viewer's Guide

-Connecting the origins of automobile racing in Paris in 1894 to the next hundred years and beyond, the Gran Turismo World Series represents the future of motorsport.
+Connecting the origins of automobile racing in Paris in 1894 to more than a century of evolution, the Gran Turismo World Series reflects motorsport’s next frontier.

 Two championships